 However, students who are using such substances in an abusive manner will be subject to this policy.
-Regardless, each student is requested to advise his/her instructor or clinical supervisors if and when he or she recognizes that the use of a non-prescription drug or a prescription drug may affect his or her ability to fulfill student responsibilities.
-The instructor or clinical supervisor shall make a determination whether the student can participate in the activity.
+Regardless, each student is requested to advise his/her instructor or clinical supervisors when he or she recognizes that the use of a non-prescription drug or a prescription drug may affect his or her ability to fulfill student responsibilities.
+The instructor or clinical supervisor shall decide whether the student can participate in the activity.

-To be in compliance with the Drug Free Schools and Communities Act (DFCSA), this policy will be sent to all students annually.
+To follow the Drug Free Schools and Communities Act (DFCSA), this policy will be sent to all students annually.

 The abuse of alcohol and drugs can have a dramatic impact on professional, academic, and family life.
-The college, therefore, encourages members of the community who may be experiencing difficulty with drugs or alcohol to seek help:
+The college, therefore, encourages members of the community who may be having trouble with drugs or alcohol to seek help:

 - A. Students: Counseling Services at (309) 671-5177 - B. Community agency: - a.
-Illinois Institute for Addiction and Recovery Proctor Hospital b.
-Biennial Review http://www.methodistcol.edu/filesimages/About%20Us/biennialreport.pdf
+Illinois Institute for Addiction and Recovery Proctor Hospital (309) 691-1055 or (800) 522-3784 - b.
+Biennial Review information in the student handbook which is link on the form before they attend their scheduled orientation session.

-(309) 691-1055 or (800) 522-3784

 This policy will be updated and distributed to the students each year via NetLearning.
-All new students will sign the student responsibility statement stating that they are responsible for the information in the student handbook which is link on the form before they attend their scheduled orientation session.
+All new students will sign the student responsibility statement stating that they are responsible for the